Dalai Lama: Residences

-The 1st Dalai Lama was based at Tashi Lhunpo Monastery, which he founded, and the Second to the Fifth Dalai Lamas were mainly based at Drepung Monastery outside Lhasa.
+The first Dalai Lama was based at Tashi Lhunpo Monastery, which he founded.
+The Second to the Fifth Dalai Lamas were mainly based at Drepung Monastery outside Lhasa.
 In 1645, after the unification of Tibet, the Fifth moved to the ruins of a royal fortress or residence on top of Marpori ('Red Mountain') in Lhasa and decided to build a palace on the same site.
-This ruined palace, called Tritse Marpo, was originally built around 636 AD by the founder of the Tibetan Empire, Songtsen Gampo for his Nepalese wife.
+This ruined palace, called Tritse Marpo, was originally built around A.D.
+636 by the founder of the Tibetan Empire, Songtsen Gampo, for his Nepalese wife.
 Amongst the ruins there was just a small temple left where Tsongkhapa had given a teaching when he arrived in Lhasa in the 1380s.

 The Fifth Dalai Lama began construction of the Potala Palace on this site in 1645, carefully incorporating what was left of his predecessor's palace into its structure.
 From then on and until today, unless on tour or in exile the Dalai Lamas have always spent their winters at the Potala Palace and their summers at the Norbulingka palace and park.
 Both palaces are in Lhasa and approximately 3 km apart.

 Following the failed 1959 Tibetan uprising, the 14th Dalai Lama sought refuge in India.
 Indian Prime Minister Jawaharlal Nehru allowed in the Dalai Lama and the Tibetan government officials.
-The Dalai Lama has since lived in exile in McLeod Ganj, in the Kangra district of Himachal Pradesh in northern India, where the Central Tibetan Administration is also established.
+The Dalai Lama has since lived in exile in McLeod Ganj, in the Kangra district of Himachal Pradesh in northern India, where the Central Tibetan Administration is established.
 His residence on the Temple Road in McLeod Ganj is called the Dalai Lama Temple and is visited by people from across the globe.
 Tibetan refugees have constructed and opened many schools and Buddhist temples in Dharamshala.